Technivorm Moccamaster KBGV Select Review

 The Moccamaster was also not as user-friendly as we had wished.
 It features a very simple interface but is not programmable.
 The interface offers two switches.
 One switch is to turn the brewer on or off and this switch will not illuminate unless the water is present in the reservoir.
-The other switch sets the hot plate temperature to high or low.
+The other switch allows users to adjust the amount of coffee they want — four to six cups for around a half pot or eight to ten cups for a fuller pot.
 The glass carafe has a thin plastic handle that feels cheap and does not provide measurement marks.
 The flow stream from the carafe is sloppy at a moderate pour rate and more accommodating at a faster rate.

 Ease of Cleaning